 Program 1 serves individuals from all residential units at Porterville Developmental Center that become ill and require short-term acute or critically ill services.
 Additionally, Program 1 serves individuals who require significant medical and nursing intervention on a daily basis to sustain, restore, or improve their physical well-being.
 Those admitted are 18 years of age or older and may be ambulatory or non-ambulatory.

 Program 5: Life Management Development through Behavior and Social Skills

 Program 7: Behavioral, Emotional and Social-Sexual Treatment (Secure Treatment Program)

 Program 7 serves individuals in a secure environment who require a highly structured treatment setting.
-Services are provided for both male and female individuals 18 years of age or older and whose functional level of developmental disability ranges from moderate to borderline.
+Services are provided for both male and female individuals 18 years of age or older and whose functional level of intellectual disability ranges from moderate to borderline.
 These individuals have multiple maladaptive behaviors including sexual and/or other criminal offenses, assaults, self-abuse, property destruction, drug abuse and other socially undesirable and antisocial behaviors.
 The focus of treatment includes restoring individuals to competency based on their admittance to PDC under a Penal Code commitment of 1370.1 for competency training.
 Services provided include work/life skills, substance abuse training, coping skills, relaxation therapy, individual and group therapy, sex offender relapse training, court competency training, as well as specialized educational and vocational opportunities.

 Program 8: Social and Life Skills Development for Community Living (Secure Treatment Program)

 Central Program Services: Day Treatment Services

 Central Program Services provides training to meet the individual's identified needs.
 Services are provided through a variety of programs designed to increase their level of independence, functioning skills, ability to control their environment, and ability to live in community settings.
 Services provided include Education Services, Adult Habilitation Services, Employment Services, Court Competency Training, MOVE Program, Speech-Language Pathology Services, Audiology Services, Curriculum Services, Sign Language Interpreter Services, Assistive Technology, Leisure Services, Religious Services, Volunteer Services, two Resource Centers, two snack shops and the Foster Grandparent/Senior Companion program.